exercism/website-copy/analyzer-comments/go/hamming/invert_if_for_happy_path_on_left.md

+# invert if for happy path on left

 To simplify, invert the `if` condition handling the error case, then get rid of the `else` branch by returning within the `if`.
 A Go proverb says "[The happy path is left-aligned](https://medium.com/@matryer/line-of-sight-in-code-186dd7cdea88)",